bibinmjose/dsgramner/docs/index.md

 ### About this report

-This page is the distilled version of analysis of data with the most significant graphs and insights.
-The orignial version with the codes used to generate the graphs can be found [here](/ipython.html)
+This page is a distilled version of analysis with the most significant graphs and insights about data.
+The orignial version with codes used to generate graphs can be found [here](/ipython.html)

 ### What influences students performance the most?

-#### Heatmap of feature importance

 ![png](output_14_0.png)